 A combination of 2,4-D, MCPP and dicamba may be used under some circumstances.
 The three together work more effectively than 2,4-D and MCPP but one reason for that extra effectiveness is dicamba's ability to be absorbed through the roots as well as through leaves.
 Since creeping charlie frequently grows in the shade of trees and shrubs, this combination of ingredients must be used with caution, spraying only enough to wet the leaves, not soaking the ground.
 This combination will prove more effective and pose less danger to desirable plants when it is used in early fall rather than spring.

 If you have areas with more creeping charlie than lawn, you may wish to start over.
 Strip it off with a sod lifter (a hand tool), a sod cutter (a power tool) or apply glyphosate (a non-selective herbicide, sold as Roundup) to kill the entire area.
 Then you can seed or sod.

 Where creeping charlie persists after years of repeated attempts to control it, you may want to consider killing it and replacing it with shade-tolerant ground cover plants or decorative mulch.

 If you are interested in trying to eliminate creeping charlie with a borax application, see Yard & Garden Brief H519B, Using Borax to Control Creeping Charlie.

 I have ground ivy that is growing along the fence line of my backyard that looks like it is spreading to my lawn, slowly.
-I also have three big trees that shade the fence line where the ivy is growing and it looks like it can spread quickly if I don't do something about it.

 How do I get rid of ground ivy without killing everything else?
 I really don't want a bare spot in my yard as my yard is beautiful, except I don't want this ground ivy to take over.